 The most important thing to understand about commodities, is that the price changes every second.
-Because of this, until I have actually received payment, the price can not be locked-in.
+Because of this, the price is determined at the time you're actually paying and the price is then locked-in.
 Please read below for details of which payment method works best for you.

 2. BANK WIRE

-When paying with a bank wire, the final price will be "Locked in" once funds are received.
-When you're at your bank, you simply call to get the current prices and send the wire for that amount.
-A wire sent before 1pm usually shows up within 4 hours, and unless there is an extreme move in the SPOT prices, your purchase will be Locked-in.
-If there is a large move, you'll be contacted once funds are received, to see if you want to proceed with the purchase or not.
+When paying with a Bank Wire, the final price will be "Locked in" when you've committed to a purchase, and you'll be at your bank within an hour to complete the bank wire.
+A wire sent before 1pm usually shows up at our end within 4 hours.
 Most banks will charge you about $30 to send the wire.
-In most cases, you'll then be able to take immediate possession of your items purchased.
+Unless you are purchasing a pre-order item, in most cases, you'll then be able to take immediate possession of your items purchased.

 "LOCKING IN" a Price